The Oratory Prep School

 Good for: Those looking for a co-ed rural school with plenty of activities and roaming room for the kids.
 Sport and music are both strong here, as are art and DT.
 With a motto of ‘Heart speaks to heart’ the school is offers excellent pastoral care with good SEN provision.

-Not for: The Catholicism underpinning The Oratory Prep will be a marmite moment for many parents.
+Not for: The Catholicism underpinning The Oratory Prep may be a marmite moment for some parents, depending on how they feel about faith schools.

 Dare to disagree?
 Be my guest!
-Please contact the Registrar at firstname.lastname@example.org, or the Headmaster’s PA for an appointment on 0118 9844511
+There’s an Open Day on Sat 29 Sept, or contact the Registrar at admissions@, or the Headmaster’s PA for an appointment on 0118 9844511.